Report on Under Co-payment Prescriptions 2020-21 (by date of supply)

 - the patient’s Medicare Number*;

-- information about the prescription (including the date of prescribing and supply, the PBS code number, the drug name and form, the quantity dispensed and the number of repeats);
+- information about the prescription (including the date of prescribing and supply, the PBS or RPBS code number, the listed brand, the quantity dispensed and the number of repeats);

-* Patient name and Medicare number are not provided in the data supplied to Health by the DHS
+* Patient name and Medicare number are not provided in the data supplied to Health by Services Australia

 From 1 January 2016 pricing information is being collected.